Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~
 Handle(ShapeSchema) s = new ShapeSchema;
 ~~~~~

-3.Create a persistent shape from a transient shape.
+3. Create a persistent shape from a transient shape.
 ~~~~~
 TopoDS_Shape  aShape;
 PTColStd_TransientPersistentMap  aMap;
 Handle(PTopoDS_HShape)  aPShape = MgtBRep::Translate
   (aShape, aMap, MgtBRep_WithoutTriangle);
 ~~~~~

-4.Create  a new container and fill it using the *AddRoot()* method.
+4. Create  a new container and fill it using the *AddRoot()* method.
 ~~~~~
 Handle(Storage_Data)  d = new Storage_Data;
 d  -> AddRoot (“ObjectName”, aPShape);
 ~~~~~
 You may add as  many objects as you want in this container.
 5. Save  to the archive.
 ~~~~~
 s -> Write (f,d);